forestgrape/coronavirus/index.md

 * in Switzerland not only the highest prevalence but also the highest death rates are observed in Geneva (GE) and Ticino (TI), areas which have few cattle farming.
 On the other hand areas, where cattle farming is widespread, seem to be largely immune and having only a couple of deaths and few cases: LU, AI, AR, OW, UW, AG, TG
 * Similar observations for in Spain: In communities where cattle farming is common (Galicia, Basque Country and La Rioja)[to be confirmed], the death rate is lower and the recovery rate higher than in Central Spain.

-A possible explanation is that in cattle farming areas BCV are often transmitted to humans/interact with endemic HCoVs such that the immune system is trained to fight betacoronaviruses.
-Increased infections with Betacoronaviruses could occur regularly or just once as a infant and possibly induce lifelong protection.
+A possible explanation is that in cattle farming areas bovine coronavirus (BCoV)  are often transmitted to humans and/or interact in some way with endemic HCoVs such that the immune system is trained to fight betacoronaviruses.
+Increased infections with Betacoronaviruses could occur regularly or just once as a infant and possibly induce lifelong increased protection.
 Such an immune protection could explain why some people experience no (asymptomatic) or only few symptoms.

 That infections from coronaviruses can elicit immune protection (more precisely serum conversion) to other coronaviruses has been observed by [Dijkman, van der Hoek et al.](#vanderhoek12) as follows:
 * OC43 -protects-> HKU1